Close Menu

 How to Use VR to Plan a Summer Trip

-Planning a summer trip used to mean poring over guidebooks, bookmarking a dozen travel blogs, and crossing your fingers that the AirBnB with five stars wasn’t just good lighting and a wide-angle lens.
+Planning a summer trip used to mean poring over guidebooks, bookmarking a dozen travel blogs, and crossing your fingers that the Airbnb with five stars wasn’t just good lighting and a wide-angle lens.
 Now, with virtual reality (VR) in your toolkit, you can step inside your vacation before you ever book a ticket.
 Yes, VR is more than a gamer’s playground.
 It’s your new travel assistant.

 Here’s how to use it to design your best summer yet.